braunfuss/Palantiri/README.md

 		Also the noise of the real data will be used to pertub the synthetics if you select the option in the event config file.

-d) use synthetics from a scenario generator:
+c) use synthetics from a scenario generator:

 		You can also use the output of the pyrocko scenario generator colosseo.
 		After you followed the steps to create a purely synthetic dataset at https://pyrocko.org/docs/current/apps/colosseo/index.html